EsKaye/NeuroBloom/README.md

 - **Ritual System**: Engage in meaningful rituals to nurture your garden and emotional well-being
 - **Sound Design**: Immersive audio system with dynamic music and ambient soundscapes
 - **Accessibility**: Comprehensive settings for sound, graphics, and accessibility options
+- **Resonance Warfare**: Battle other players using emotional resonance energy
+- **Garden Expansion**: Unlock new areas and features for your personal garden
+- **Grand Theft Lux Integration**: Coordinate inter-universe lux heists

 ## 🚀 Getting Started